wessenstam/gts21/cicd/phase5/phase5.rst

 Creating Development runapp Script
 ++++++++++++++++++++++++++++++++++

 As seen in Era, there are multiple variables that need to be populated in order to successfully execute the clone operation.
-To simplify the lab, these steps have been provided for you (see **Lines 58-108** in **runapp-dev.sh** below).
+To simplify the lab, these steps have been provided for you.

 #.
 Create a new file named **runapp-dev.sh** in the **Fiesta_Application** directory.

 #.
 Copy and paste the contents below into the file:

    .. code-block:: bash
-    :linenos:

       #!/bin/sh